-IMPACT AREA

-GOAL STATEMENT

-Reduce campus carbon emissions to meet the requirements of the California Community Colleges Chancellors Office Climate Action and Sustainability Goals.

-Reduce NOCCCD's impact on local ecosystems and water systems, both on and beyond campus.

-DISRUPTING

-THE CULTURE OF

-CONSUMPTION

-Support a cultural shift across campuses away from wasteful use of resources toward conscious procurement, consumption, and disposal.

-Prepare the campuses to reduce the impact of climate change in both emergency and non-emergency situations.

-Design indoor and outdoor spaces that support students, staff, faculty, and community well-being - physically, mentally, socially, and emotionally.

-Provide equitable access to resources that meet students' basic needs on campus and in their communities and reducing barriers to access.

-Reinforce an inclusive campus environment and culture for students of all races/ethnicities, sexual orientations, gender identities, age groups, and academic needs.

-SHARED

-OWNERSHIP FOR

-SUSTAINABILITY

-Increase shared accountability for, involvement in, and action around sustainability across campus communities.
+IMPACT AREA GOAL STATEMENT DECARBONIZATION Reduce campus carbon emissions to meet the requirements of the California Community Colleges Chancellors Office Climate Action and Sustainability Goals.
+ECOLOGICAL BALANCE Reduce NOCCCD's impact on local ecosystems and water systems, both on and beyond campus.
+DISRUPTING THE CULTURE OF CONSUMPTION Support a cultural shift across campuses away from wasteful use of resources toward conscious procurement, consumption, and disposal.
+CLIMATE AND COMMUNITY RESILIENCE Prepare the campuses to reduce the impact of climate change in both emergency and non-emergency situations.
+SPACES FOR WELLNESS Design indoor and outdoor spaces that support students, staff, faculty, and community well-being - physically, mentally, socially, and emotionally.
+BASIC NEEDS Provide equitable access to resources that meet students' basic needs on campus and in their communities and reducing barriers to access. od S Do INCLUSION AND MULTI-CULTURAL RELEVANCE Reinforce an inclusive campus environment and culture for students of all races/ethnicities, sexual orientations, gender identities, age groups, and academic needs.
+NO CO SHARED OWNERSHIP FOR SUSTAINABILITY Increase shared accountability for, involvement in, and action around sustainability across campus communities.